Almost EVERYONE who tried headless systems said they saw benefits. Download the state of CMS now!

 Custom Sidebar Applications

-Custom sidebar applications are full-page views that are accessible from Storyblok's space start page–that is, whenever you have not entered the Visual Editor.
-Thus, they are well-suited for functionality that needs to be embedded within Storyblok, but that does not need to integrate with the Visual Editor.
-Typically, plugins that do not assist in content editing should be created as custom sidebar applications.
+Custom sidebar applications are accessible from the space level and work outside the Visual Editor.
+Thus, they are well-suited for functionality that needs to be embedded within Storyblok but will not interact with the Visual Editor.
+Plugins not assisting in content editing should typically be created as custom sidebar applications.
 One example of a custom sidebar application is the Broken Links Checker, which scans the entire space for broken links:

 Section titled Create a Custom Sidebar Application Create a Custom Sidebar Application

-To create a custom sidebar application plugin, follow the tutorial on how to create a new plugin.
-When asked which type, select Sidebar.
+To create a custom sidebar application plugin, follow one of the previous guides on Getting Started.
+At the Partner Portal, go to Extensions {1} and click + New extension {2}.
+When asked which type, select Sidebar {3}.

 That should redirect you back to your plugin: